Thires/InventoryView-1/README.md

 * Fixed browser when using wiki lookup
 * Made change to handle if someone is using ShowLinks, works fine now
 * Fixed to handle new updated registry and sorting
+* Added tabs for characters
+* Fixed a parsing issue for some getting stuck on house

 This plugin will record the items that each of your characters has in their inventory, vault (if you have a vault book), and home (if you have one) and make them searchable in a form.